 What Is Jewish Music?
 An Interview With Michael Guttman

-This dish would not exist without cholent (Polish: czulent), a traditional Shabbat dish.
-In the past, a dish with all ingredients of this one-pot food would be taken to a nearby baker on Friday afternoon.
+Cholent (Polish: czulent) was a traditional Shabbat dish.
+In the past, a dish with all the ingredients of this one-pot food would be taken to a nearby baker on Friday afternoon.
 He would water the mixture and put it into the oven overnight.
 The oven was built especially to make cholent, which would stay inside until noon on Saturday, when it would be ready (and very hot).
 As it is known, lighting a fire is traditionally not allowed on Shabbat.
 Cholent frequently included beans, kosher beef as well as onion and spices, with the occasional addition of groats and potatoes.

 Bread & pastries